Nurman Avia

-Nurman Avia was an airline based in Jakarta, Indonesia.
+PT Nurman Avia Indopura was an airline based in Jakarta, Indonesia.
 It operated passenger and cargo charters out of Soekarno-Hatta International Airport, Jakarta.

 History

 The airline was established in 1997 as a sister company to HeavyLift Indonesia, operating charter flights on behalf of Bouraq Indonesia Airlines and Sempati Air.
 In 2007, the airline was shut down.

 Fleet

 As of March 2007 the Nurman Avia fleet included the following aircraft: